-How can you view Bootstrap styles and Font awesome icons in your WordPress post editor.
-Currently if you use these 2 essential design elements, the changes are not visible in the WordPress visual post editor, and you need to preview the post live to see the changes.
+How can you view Bootstrap CSS styles and Font awesome icons in your WordPress visual post editor?
+Currently, if you use these 2 essential design elements, the changes are not visible in the WordPress visual post editor, and you need to preview the post live to see the changes.
 This makes effective implementation difficult as you need to constantly keep switching.
 Is there an easier way?

 This is how typically this code would like in your WordPress Visual Post Editor

-And this is how it looks like in my Post editor right now.
+And this is how it looks like in my Visual Post editor right now.

-First you need to add editor styles like I explained in the last post.
+Step 1 – First you need to add editor styles step-wise as I explained in the last post.
 Then if you have used that post tips to enable the custom styles for your post editor, then I assume you already have the WordPress function in functions.php in place and a custom-css-styles.css file in place.